reposense/RepoSense/docs/ug/usingReports.md

 * The ramp's area is proportional to the amount of contribution the author made at that time period.
 * The position of the right edge of the ramp (perpendicular to the blue bar) represents the period (the day or the week) in which the contribution was made.
 * Hover the pointer over a ramp to see the total number of lines represented by that ramp.
-* Click on the ramp to see on GitHub the list of commits represented by that ramp.
+* Click on the ramp to view details about the list of commits represented in the ramp.
+  * At the commit-level of granularity, it links to the commit in the remote repository.
+  * At higher levels of granularity, it displays the list of commits in the Code Panel.
 * To make the comparison between two authors easier, the color of the ramps that represent different authors' contributions at the same time period are the same.
 * Ramps representing big contributions can overlap with earlier time periods.
 This represents the possibility that if the work committed during a specific period is big, it could have started at an earlier time period.